ulugbekna/findex/README.md

           hasn't changed from the last time it's being indexed.
 We could also use the last update time of the file to version it.

+- Refactor `Main`

+  `Main` is doing too much work.
+We should try separating it into a thinner layer over `Indexer`

+- Add testing for `--repl`

+  I did not have time to add automatic tests for `--repl` option.
+It could be treated as an experimental feature or removed completely until properly tested.

+- _Nicer error handling_

+  Currently, we mostly simply print errors in stdout.
+This could be improved by more uniform error handling.

+- _Better separation of errors into internal and user-facing and logging_

+  We need to separate errors into internal indexer developer concerning and user-facing errors.
+A user should only see the latter.

+  We could also have better logging for internal errors.

 ### Improved functionality

 - Allow client to provide their own inverted index implementation